bec5030/bec5030.github.io/_posts/2023-11-19-Habit-Calendar.md

 ![an image alt text]({{ site.baseurl }}/images/habit_calendar/HabitCalendarFullSchematic.jpg "FullSchematic") {:refdef}

 I laid out a board in KiCad and sent it off to JLCPCB to get produced and assembled.
+Going as cheap as possible meant a 2 layer board with components on one side only.

 The board layout PDF can be found [here](https://github.com/BradleyConn/habit-calendar/blob/master/hardware/kicad/habit-calendar-pcb-rev0.pdf)